-“Time for politicians to act”, said the scientists more than three decades years ago.
-But politicians didn’t think it was time.
-As this blogpost documents, through more than half a century, we – humanity, but in particular: our elected leaders and business leaders – have knowingly chosen to ignore the warnings from our scientists about global warming and its effect on the planet’s climate.
+“Time for politicians to act”, said the scientists more than four decades ago.
+However the politicians at the time didn’t think it was time.
+As this blogpost documents, through more than half a century, we – humanity, but in particular: our elected leaders and business leaders – have knowingly chosen to ignore the warnings from the scientists about global warming and its catastrophic impact on the planet’s climate.

 Content on this page

-1. In our time – going half a century back
+1. In our life time: going half a century back

 1965: Scientists warn the American president